 1) The Sub Team acknowledged the usefulness of the Abused Domain Name Labels service (“50 Plus”), which allows rights holders to register up to 50 abused labels related to a registered trademark in the TMCH.
 However, 50 Plus is limited to abused labels that have already been adjudicated, and those labels will unlikely be reregistered.

-2) One Sub Team member mentioned the issue of registrars selling domain names to registrants who are not allowed to own them due to potential trademark infringement.
-Another Sub Team member commented that it is impossible for a registrar to know the registrant’s intent to register/use a domain name, hence registrars cannot be held responsible for the registrant’s subsequent infringement.

 3) Some Sub Team members discussed the Ongoing Notification service provided by the TMCH.
 It will notify the trademark owner, following the 90 day Trademark Claims Period, when someone has activated a domain name in a new gTLD that contains the exact match or additional variation labels of the registered trademark in the TMCH.

-One Sub Team member suggested that the Sub Team may consider discussing whether the Ongoing Notification service for additional variation labels should also be provided during the Trademark Claims Period.
-This would raise several follow-up questions:

-● Will domain name applicants also receive notice?

-● Should there be any cost for the service during the Trademark Claims Period?

-● How do the specific variations accepted by the Ongoing Notifications service stack up against the ideas for expanded match currently being discussed in the Sub Team?

-Q4(b)(i)
+4) Some Sub Team members note the oft-repeated discussion in the Sub Team that the 2009 rules were part of a careful balance – and that the exact match was a clear and express part of that balance.
+They note that in survey responses Registries, Registrars and Registrants have opposed the expansion of the TM Claims notice match.

-Answer: If the matching criteria for the Claims Notice were to be expanded, the marks in the TMCH should be the basis for an expansion of matches for the purpose of providing a broader range of Claims Notice.
+Q4(b)(i) Should the marks in the TMCH be the basis for an expansion of matches for the purpose of providing a broader range of claims notices?

-Q4(b)(ii)
+Proposed Answer: While there is no consensus that the matching criteria should be expanded, most members generally assume that the TMCH would be the likely implementation for any expansion because contracted parties are already integrated with, and querying, the TMCH for claims notices today, though we have no idea of how it would technically work.
+We invite community comments on:

+Feasibility (including technical pros and cons) of using the TMCH

+Alternatives to the TMCH

+Q4(b)(ii) What results (including unintended consequences) might each suggested form of expansion of matching criteria have?

+Answer: Because the WG is deeply divided on this, we summarized the potential positive and negative results in Q4(b), above.
+We invite community members to further explicitly list results and consequences that we haven’t yet identified here.
+Ideally, community members should quantify their opinions with data.

-Answer: Some Sub Team members believe that expansion of matching criteria, in general, might help trademark owners better protect their trademarks in a cost-effective manner.
-Otherwise, trademark owners are forced to “engage in curative mechanisms for the variants that skirt the exact-match notice rules”.
+Some Sub Team members believe that expansion of matching criteria, in general, might help trademark owners better protect their trademarks in a cost-effective manner.
+Otherwise, some Sub Team members say that trademark owners will be forced to “engage in curative mechanisms for the variants that skirt the exact-match notice rules”; other Subteam members note that there is very little if any data on this topic in New gTLDs, and no data analysis that attempts to identify types of potential expansion and correlates that with numbers of actual cybersquatting instances.
+Other Sub Team members further note that expansion would increase false positives, to the detriment of both domain name applicants and trademark owners forced to sort the wheat from the chaff.

 In a previous study, the Analysis Group had concluded that the unintended consequences may include an increase of the implementation costs for registries and registrars.
-However, this conclusion was not based on any cost-benefit analysis.
+This conclusion was based on extensive research of UDRP and interviews by this professional research group, but some Sub Team members are concerned that it was not based on any cost-benefit analysis.
 One Sub Team member commented that the expanded matching criteria still cannot usefully capture the “bewildering variety” of non-exact matches.

-Q4(b)(iii)
+Q4(b)(iii) What balance should be adhered to in striving to deter bad-faith registrations but not good-faith domain name applications?

 Answer: The balance is between generating a comprehensive non-exact match criteria that covers as many applicable scenarios as possible and avoiding a potential overflow of false positives due to “bad matches”.